-The wildFire cLimate impacts and Adaptation Model (FLAM) is able to capture complex interactions among burned areas, climate, population, and fuel availability.
+The wildFire cLimate impacts and Adaptation Model (FLAM) is able to capture complex impact of climate, population, and fuel availability on burned areas.
 FLAM uses a process-based fire parameterization algorithm that was originally developed to link a fire model with dynamic global vegetation models.
 The key features implemented in FLAM include fuel moisture computation based on the Canadian Fine Fuel Moisture Code (FFMC) of the Canadian Forest Fire Weather Index (FWI), and a procedure to calibrate regional fire suppression efficiency.

 FLAM is based on a state-of-the-art large scale mechanistic fire modelling algorithm.
 Currently FLAM operates on a European scale with a daily time step and a spatial resolution of 25×25 km.
 All inputs in the FLAM are adjusted to fit this resolution.
 The FLAM uses daily climate data for temperature, precipitation, wind, and relative humidity.
 When calculating the human ignition probability, a gridded population density is used.
 Fuel available for burning is defined as a combination of litter and coarse woody debris (CWD) pools, excluding stem biomass.
 The fire suppression efficiency is implemented in FLAM as the probability of extinguishing a fire on a given day.

 © Julian W | Dreamstime.com

 Last edited: 06 August 2018

 OPTIONS: FEATURE ARTICLES

 RELATED MODELS, TOOLS, DATABASES